ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [remove-period-at-ends-of-lines.pl](../BAT-and-UTIL-files-1/remove-period-at-ends-of-lines.pl):

 The final subtitle postprocessor, which removes periods from end of each line in a subtitle.
-Preserves periods for words like “Mr.”, “Dr.”, “approx”, etc
+It preserves the periods at the end of the line if the are for common abbreviations like “Mr.”, “Dr.”, “approx.”, etc

 **Rationale:** We add “invisible” periods to the end of each line of lyrics, so that WhisperAI’s ```--sentence``` option is influenced by where lyric posters post the line breaks in their lyrics.
 It absolutely helped.
 A lot.
 Hours were spent determiing this and, and it was obvious from the first [of many] tests.
 We then remove these periods (making them “invisible”) afterward, because they are ugly and often not even gramatically correct — just correct for *timing* purposes.

-This also also has some extra functionality slipped in to de-censoring some curse words that WhisperAI censors.
+This also also has some extra karaoke postprocessing functionality slipped in:
-This functionality can be suppressed with the ```--leave-censorship``` or ```-L``` options.
+    - de-censoring some curse words that WhisperAI censors (suppress this with ```--leave-censorship``` or ```-L```)
+    - removing any line that is "And we are back."...
+These are hallucinations.

 </details>